Only residents of Boylston, Holden, Paxton, Princeton, Rutland, Sterling and West Boylston may participate in these collections

 NEVER ACCEPTED: Prescription medicines, sharps/needles, ammunition, explosives or flares.
 (Check your town’s websites for information on where to bring them in your town) We also do not accept radioactive material or waste containing PCBs.

 Document Shredding – There are 3 dates planned for confidential document shredding in 2022: April 2, July 16, October 15.
+On these Saturday’s the rest of the site will also be open as usual.

 Please bring ONLY confidential documents to be shred so we don’t run out of space in the truck.
 Please recycle non-confidential materials (envelopes, folders, inserts) in your regular curbside recycling or in our Mixed Paper Recycling container in Center Circle on any day that we are open.